NervanaSystems/neon/README.md

   and fp32 ([benchmarks](https://github.com/soumith/convnet-benchmarks)) on
   Maxwell GPUs.
 These are the fastest implementations of the benchmark deep networks.
-* 4.3s/macrobatch on AlexNet on Titan X (Full run on 1 GPU ~ 45 hrs)
+* 3s/macrobatch on AlexNet on Titan X (Full run on 1 GPU ~ 32 hrs)
 * Out of the box [fp16 AlexNet model](examples/convnet/i1k-alexnet-fp16.yaml)
   that has the same accuracy as [fp32](examples/convnet/i1k-alexnet-fp32.yaml)
-* Integration with our fork ([cudanet](https://github.com/NervanaSystems/cuda-convnet2)) of Alex Krizhevsky's cuda-convnet2 library for Kepler GPU support
+* Integration with our fork ([cudanet](https://github.com/NervanaSystems/cuda-convnet2)) of Alex Krizhevsky's cuda-convnet2 library for Kepler GPU support (note that the v0.9.0 neon release breaks support for cudanet under certain types of data/models)
 * Support for our distributed processor (Nervana Engine&trade;) for deep learning.

 We use neon internally at Nervana to solve our customers' problems across many